mukul-sharma-tech/llmware/fast_start/README.md

      - faiss: `pip3 install faiss`
      - lancedb: `pip3 install lancedb`

+       - vector db : `pip3 install vector-database`  (Mac and Linux only)
+       - A vector database is a specialized database system that stores, manages, and allows querying of data represented as high-dimensional vectors.
+These vectors are numerical representations of data, such as text, images, or audio, which can be used for similarity searches and analysis.
+They differ from traditional databases that store data in rows and columns and are better suited for unstructured data.

+       - An SDK, or Software Development Kit, is a collection of tools and resources that developers use to build applications for a specific platform or programming language.
+These kits typically include libraries, APIs, documentation, code samples, and other resources to aid in the development process.

    - For more scalable deployment, we would recommend installing one of 9 supported vector databases, including Milvus, PGVector (Postgres), Redis, Qdrant, Neo4j, Mongo-Atlas, Chroma, LanceDB, or Pinecone.
    - Install instructions provided in "examples/Embedding" for specific db, as well as docker-compose scripts.